-Our amended and restated certificate of incorporation and amended and restated bylaws permit our board of directors to establish the authorized number of directors from time to time by resolution.
+Our amended and restated certificate of incorporation and amended and restated bylaws to become effective upon the closing of this offering will permit our board of directors to establish the authorized number of directors from time to time by resolution.
 Each director serves until the expiration of the term for which such director was elected or appointed, or until such director's earlier death, resignation or removal.
-In accordance with our amended and restated certificate of incorporation, our board of directors is divided into three classes with staggered three-year terms.
+In accordance with our amended and restated certificate of incorporation that will be in effect upon the closing of this offering, our board of directors will be divided into three classes with staggered three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-Our directors are divided among the three classes as follows:
+Our directors will be divided among the three classes as follows:

-- the Class I directors are Jinzi J. Wu, Ph.D. and Richard Rodgers and their terms will expire at the annual meeting of stockholders to be held in 2024; - the Class II directors are Merdad Parsey, M.D., Ph.D., Elizabeth Grammer, Esq. and Beth Seidenberg, M.D. and their terms will expire at the annual meeting of stockholders to be held in 2025; and - the Class III directors are David Happel and George Kemble Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2026.
+- the Class I directors will be Jinzi J. Wu, Ph.D. and Richard Rodgers and their terms will expire at our first annual meeting of stockholders following this offering, to be held in 2024; - the Class II directors will be Merdad Parsey, M.D., Ph.D., Elizabeth Grammer, Esq. and Beth Seidenberg, M.D. and their terms will expire at our second annual meeting of stockholders following this offering, to be held in 2025; and - the Class III directors will be David Happel and George Kemble Ph.D. and their terms will expire at our third annual meeting of stockholders following this offering, to be held in 2026.